progdupeupl/pdp_website/README.md

 You can login with these dummy users using their lowercase usernames as their respective passwords.

+## Updating the local data after schema change

+If you add new fields to a models.py, Python will complain that the database schema is out-of-date.
+To fix this, perform a schema migration using the two following commands, replacing `forum` in the line `APP=forum` with the subdirectory of `pdp` in which you made the modifications (article, forum, gallery, member, messages, pages, tutorial, utils...):

+    :::console
+    (venv)$ APP=forum
+    (venv)$ python manage.py schemamigration pdp.$APP --auto
+    (venv)$ python manage.py migrate $APP

 ## Documentation

 If you want to build the documentation, you will need to install Sphinx 1.3 for